infoabtdex/YouKOL-Clone/documentation/user_rules.md

 5. **Keep Documentation Current**
    - Update documentation whenever significant changes or new features are implemented.
    - Ensure documentation remains accurate and comprehensive, referring to project-specific files for details.
+   - Whenever documentation is updated, check if there any outdated documentation and remove/update accordingly.

 6. **Focus on Security and Robustness**
    - Implement proper error handling and follow security best practices in all code.